 What it measures: The tone of brand mentions – positive, negative, neutral.

-Why it matters: You can be loud, but if most of the mentions are negative, you’re just adding fuel to the fire.
-Monitoring sentiment helps you spot a crisis in time and correct the course.
+Why it matters: You can be loud, but if the majority of mentions are negative, you’re only adding fuel to the fire.
+Mood control helps to notice a crisis in time and correct the course.

-Example: A fintech company noticed a sharp drop in positive sentiment by 18% after changing its rates.
-Thanks to this, it quickly introduced a bonus program and returned the indicator to its previous level in two weeks.
+Example: A fintech company noticed a sharp drop in positive sentiment by 18% after changes in tariffs.
+Thanks to this, it quickly introduced a bonus program and returned the indicator to the previous level in 2 weeks.

 How to calculate: Brandwatch, Sprout Social, Meltwater, Mention, Google Alerts (for basic monitoring).

-Leadpanda tip: keep these two metrics together with Share of Voice.
-If your share of voice is growing and the tone is consistently positive, you are not only visible, but also loved.
-This is the best foundation for any subsequent campaign (even a sales campaign) to get off to a flying start.
+Leadpanda’s tip: keep these two metrics together with Share of Voice.
+If your share of voice is growing and the tone is consistently positive, you are not just visible, but also loved.
+This is the best foundation for any future campaign (even a sales campaign) to start with a head start.

-Marketing that does not sell directly is often underestimated.
-Content, PR, community, image activities — all of this works slowly but cumulatively.
-And if you don’t count them, there will always be someone in the company who will say, “Why are we spending our budget on this?”
+Marketing that doesn’t sell directly is often underestimated.
+Content, PR, community, image activities, all of these work slowly but cumulatively.
+And if you don’t count them, there will always be someone in the company who will say: “Why are we spending the budget on this?”

 KPIs are your armored arguments.
 They show that:

-• content drives organic traffic and retains attention;
+- content drives organic traffic and keeps attention;

-• the brand grows in recognition, loyalty, and positive tone.
+- brand grows in recognition, loyalty and positive tone.

 It’s like having a map and a compass: you can see where you’re going and quickly adjust your course if something goes wrong.

-Leadpanda tip: select 5–7 key KPIs from this list, link them to your business goals, and track them monthly.
-This way, you can not only show that marketing without direct sales works, but also prove that it brings real business value.
+Leadpanda’s trick: choose 5-7 key KPIs from this list, link them to your business goals, and track them monthly.
+This way you can not only show that marketing without direct sales works, but also prove that it brings real business value.

-After all, in marketing, the main thing is not what you do, but how you prove that it works.
+Because at the end of the day, marketing is not about what you do, it’s about how you prove it works.